How to Avoid Bitcoin Scams

 • Carefully research any exchanges, wallets, or investment opportunities before proceeding.

-• Use 2-factor authentication on all accounts, preferably non-SMS.
+• Use 2-factor authentication on all accounts, preferably not SMS.
+You can use an app like Google Authenticator.

 • Double-check all addresses before sending bitcoin.